How Offrly Works

 - A point estimate of sale price (or monthly rent if you switch to the rent channel).

-- The live comparables the model used, so you can sanity-check the answer yourself.
+- The top 100 comparables (out of typically 300–500 evaluated for a query), so you can sanity-check the answer yourself.

 - A per-property-type signal — flats are matched against flats, leasehold against leasehold, bungalows against bungalows.